Libera Award for Best Sync Usage

 The Libera Award for Best Sync Usage is an award presented by the American Association of Independent Music at the annual Libera Award which recognizes "most creative and impactful use of independent music in a film or television or ad campaign" since 2012.

 The category was known as Best Independent Sync Placement in 2012.
+It was first presented to Glassnote Records for the usage of the song "Saw You First" by the group Givens in the Kindle Fire product launch.
+Since 2013, a set of nominees is presented annually alongside the winner.
+ATO Records and Partisan Records are the only labels that have won the award more than once, with two wins each.